-MAINE EAST HIGH SCHOOL
+MAINE EAST HIGH SCHOOL STUDENT HANDBOOK

 Maine Township District 207 schools offer a comprehensive curriculum with the goals of inspiring students’ curiosities and helping each student develop the academic, social, and emotional skills to reach his or her full potential.
 These ideas are reflected in the District 207 Vision of Learning developed by our community stakeholders.

 Based on the idea that student inquiry should drive learning in the classroom in a setting that emphasizes learning together, the foundation of our academic program is inquiry-based and cooperative in its approach.
 In an effort to meet students where they are as they enter our schools and improve their learning to the greatest extent in the short time we have the privilege to work with them, all of our certified staff have been trained in the Johnson and Johnson model of cooperative learning, assessment literacy practices based on Stiggins, Chappuis, and Arter, the grading practices of Wormeli, O’Connor and Gusky, differentiated instruction based on the work of Tomlinson, and personalized learning strategies based on the work of Horn and Staker.

 Our Mission is to Improve Learning

 Together we educate students to be informed, inquisitive, responsible, creative and reasoning individuals.

 The following goals represent the commitment of District 207 to develop all students according to their individual potential.

 - All students will read, write, speak and listen effectively in English.

 - All students will recognize their responsibilities as members of a family, the school, the community, the nation, and the world.